elliotec/greenery/file.txt

-Your object is to save the world, while still leading a pleasant life.
+Today is the first day of the rest of the mess.